 1. Remove The Top Shelf Of Your Refrigerator

-The water filter is located above the top shelf of your refrigerator.
-In order to access the water filter, the top shelf must be removed.
+The water filter is above the top shelf of your refrigerator.
+Remove the top shelf to access the water filter.

 - Tilt the front of the shelf up, and lift it.